deprecated-near-examples/rust-status-message/README.md

 <!-- MAGIC COMMENT: DO NOT DELETE!
 Everything above this line is hidden on NEAR Examples page -->

-Saves and records the status messages of accounts that call this contract.
+This smart contract saves and records the status messages of NEAR accounts that call it.

 ## Prerequisite
 Ensure `near-shell` is installed by running: